projetmbc-tools/for-dev/multimd/README.md

 About `multimd`
 ---------------

-Working with documents of moderate size in a single file quickly becomes painful.
-This project makes it possible to write different pieces of `MD` files separately and then produce a single  `MD` file by merging all the contents.
+Working with `MD` documents of moderate size in a single file can becomes quickly painful.
+This project makes it possible to write separated pieces of `MD` files that will be merged to produce one single  `MD` file.

 <!-- :tutorial-START: -->
 <!-- :tutorial-END: -->